PhilSwiss/chartist/README.md

     The optional arguments are only needed if autodetection of size, resolution or color doesnt meet the required needs.
 The rendered image will only be saved, if an outputfile (-o/--output) is set.
 Otherwise the image will be shown by the os.
-    The widthtable is just a textfile containing the letters, symbols, etc. and their individual widths one per line and seperated by a tab.
     The mappingtable is also a textfile containing all letters, symbols, etc. in the same order as they are positioned in the imagefile.
-    Code audit tool for python.

     examples:
        chartist charsetfile.png textfile.txt